vijivenugopal/vijivenugopal/README.md

 **House Price prediction using Regression model** - A model to predict the value of a given house in King county using various regression models.
 Identified the best price that a client can sell their house utilizing machine learning.
 Three regression models - multiple linear regression, Decision Tree Regression and Random Forest Regression models were compared to find the best fitting model.
 The dataset https://www.kaggle.com/harlfoxem/housesalesprediction is taken from Kaggle and contains house sale prices for King County for houses sold between May 2014 and May 2015.
 * Code: [House Price Prediction (King County).ipynb](https://github.com/vijivenugopal/Regression-model_-House-Price-Prediction)

+**HR analytics dashboard using PowerBI:** - HR dataset is analyzed to uncover the factors that lead to employee attrition in a fictional company.
+Power Query Editor is used to investigate and clean the data to find out attrition rates among different age groups.
+Used DAX to understand the percent attrition.
+Finally, all the findings were used to create a business dashboard to answer questions for the HR department.

 ## Study Projects ##
 **European Soccer Regression analysis using Scikit-learn** - The objective of this project is to predict the overall rating of each player using Decision Tree Regressor model.
 This project uses the open dataset from Kaggle .
 This European Soccer Database has more than 25,000 matches and more than 10,000 players for European professional soccer seasons from 2008 to 2016.